bexxx/commodore64/getting-started/4 BadLines Playground/README.md

 This was coded after the excellent blog entry about bad lines from [Retro Programming](https://www.retro-programming.de/).

+# Look No Bad Lines Mommy

+VIC glitch to disable graphics and therefore not have badlines.
+Sprites still work, which give lots of cycles to some fun projects :).

 Used sources:
 - [Retro Programming, Raster articles](https://www.retro-programming.de/programming/nachschlagewerk/interrupts/]der-rasterzeileninterrupt/raster-irq-endlich-stabil/)
 - [C64 wiki, Raster interrupt](https://www.c64-wiki.de/wiki/Rasterzeilen-Interrupt)